 Gepubliceerd op 23-11-2015

 Male animals are a waste product of the meat and dairy industry.
-Males are considered as waste and are killed almost instantly after their birth.
-The project ‘men meat’, commissioned by Transitieteam Brabantse Agrofood and YHM Brabant, denotes the consumer on their own responsibility in regard to this difficult issue in the food chain.
+Males are regarded as waste and are killed almost instantly after their birth.
+The project ‘men meat’, commissioned by Transitieteam Brabantse Agrofood and YHM Brabant, denotes the consumer on their own responsibility regarding this complicated issue in the food chain.

-Lots of people do not realise that there should be animals born in order to eat eggs, cheese and milk.
+The majority of us does not realise that there are animals reared to produce eggs, cheese and milk.
 Half of those animals are male.
 These roosters, bucks and bulls do not lay eggs or give milk, but they are part of the laying hens and milk cow breeds.
-Within twenty four hours after they are born, they are culled.
+Within twenty-four hours of birth, they are culled.

-The consumption of dairy also results in relatively expensive and chewy goat meat that is being sold.
-If we want to accept the consequences of our self-created need for goat cheese, we have to eat this meat as wel.
-The idea of this project is not to stimulate eating more meat, but to put a focus on the by-products of the dairy industry.
+If we want to accept the consequences of our self-created need for goat cheese, we should consume the meat as well.
+With this project we do not want the stimulate increased meat consumption, but to highlight the by-products of the dairy industry.

-But why is it, that this meat is still eaten?
-This depends on several economical and cultural determinants.
-For example, male animals grow a little bit slower, are smaller, and thus less efficient.
-Also, we convinced ourselves that that the meat of the males are more chewy, and less tasteful.
-Still, there are a lot of countries where they do eat male meat.
-These, and other, determinants made sure that male meat is disposed of, and that is something that is not easily changed.
+But why is it, that we still do not want to eat male meat?
+This depends on several economic and cultural determinants.
+For example, male animals grow a little bit slower, are smaller in size than their female counterparts and are thus less efficient.
+Moreover, we are convinced that the meat of males is more chewy, and less tasty.
+Yet, there are many countries where they do eat the meat of male animals.
+These, and other, determinants made sure that such meat is disposed of, and that is something is not easily changed

 Commissioned by Transitieteam Brabantse Agrofood and YFM Brabant.